In any business, your bottom line depends on the way you handle your finances and investing. Books for accountants can help you solve for both.

-One of the best ways to continually build your expertise in these areas is to read financial and accounting books.
-Whether you already have a working knowledge of accounting or you need to brush up on the basics of bookkeeping, check out these great reads.
+One of the best ways to continually build your expertise is to read financial and accounting books.
+Whether you already have a working knowledge of accounting or need to brush up on bookkeeping basics, check out these great reads.

 The Undoing Project (Michael Lewis)

-The Undoing Project” follows the groundbreaking research of two psychologists who coined the term “behavioral economics”.
+The Undoing Project follows the groundbreaking research of two psychologists who coined the term “behavioral economics.”
 It all leads to the use of big data and evidence-based algorithms over our intuitive responses.

 Thinking, Fast and Slow (Daniel Kahneman)

 As a Nobel Prize in Economics recipient, Kahneman is certainly a thought leader in the industry.
 His book “Thinking, Fast and Slow” is a winner of the National Academy of Sciences Best Book Award.

 The Little Book That Still Beats the Market (Joel Greenblatt)

-If you are looking to increase your profits, Greenblatt explains how to find the best investments in layman’s terms.
-In fact, when he wrote the book he wanted to be sure that it could be understood by his five children, the oldest being 15.
+If you are looking to increase your profits, Greenblatt explains finding the best investments in layman’s terms.
+In fact, when he wrote the book, he wanted to be sure that it could be understood by his five children, the oldest being 15.

 The Essays of Warren Buffet: Lessons for Corporate America (Warren Buffet and Lawrence Cunningham)